Check your import with a pre-shipment inspection

 If you import products of animal origin, you need a health certificate.
 The appointed inspection body in the country of origin issues this certificate.
 You cannot draw up this official document yourself.
 These certificates are required for the import of several products, for example foodstuffs, meat, or fish.

-Upon entry into the Netherlands, the NVWA will inspect the phytosanitary certificate.
+Upon entry into the Netherlands, the NVWA will the phytosanitary certificate.
 It may also carry out a physical check of the products.
-The NVWA offers information on document checks and inspections (in Dutch).
+The NVWA offers information on document checks and (in Dutch).